Tropical Storm Franklin forecast to reach Dominican Republic, Haiti by Wednesday

 In the 11 p.m.
 National Weather Service update, Franklin is located 275 miles south of Santo Domingo, Dominican Republic with maximum sustained winds of 50 mph.
 Franklin was moving 7 mph north-northwest and should turn northward Tuesday.
 On the forecast track, the center of Franklin is forecast to reach the southern coast of Hispaniola by Wednesday.

-A tropical storm warning is in effect for the entire coasts of Dominican Republic from Haiti border eastward to Isla Saona and Haiti from Anse d'Hainault eastward to the Dominican Republic border.
+A tropical storm warnings are in effect for the entire coasts of Dominican Republic from Haiti border eastward to Isla Saona and Haiti from Anse d'Hainault eastward to the Dominican Republic border.

 WATCH: WPTV First Alert Weather tropical update